The numbers of emigrants returning home to Ireland soars

 This artist’s impression shows the planet Proxima b orbiting the red dwarf star Proxima Centauri, the closest star to our solar system.

-Image result for This artist's impression shows a view of the surface of the planet Proxima b.
 This artist’s impression shows a view of the surface of the planet Proxima b.

 An artist’s rendering shows Earth-sized exoplanets TRAPPIST-1b and 1c in a rare double transit event as they pass in front of their ultracool red dwarf star, which allowed Hubble to take a peek at at their atmospheres.